-If you own or are responsible for poultry, you are required by law to register with the Department of the Environment.
+If you own or are responsible for 30 or more poultry, you are required by law to register with Natural Environment.

-You must register even if you only stock birds for part of the year or if you merely keep a few chickens in the back garden.
+You must register even if you only stock birds for part of the year or if you merely keep them in the garden.

 Why do I need to register?

 A central register will show where there are stocks of poultry around the Island.
 This means that if there is a disease outbreak we will be able to:

 - communicate with you quickly